(keep reading to learn what happened)

 Champagne's Cafe Update - What Happened Next?

-Now that we’ve recapped the Champagne’s Bar Rescue visits, let’s talk about what happened to the bar after Jon Taffer left Las Vegas.
+Now that we’ve recapped the two Champagne’s Bar Rescue visits, let’s talk about what happened to the bar after Jon Taffer left Las Vegas.

 You obviously know that it survived the Season 5 rescue because it was still around to be featured on Bar Rescue Season 8.

 But was it also able to survive the Season 8 rescue and Covid-19 pandemic?
-Well, that’s a different story…or is it.

 Is Champagne’s from Bar Rescue still open?